itsOwen/CyberScraper-2077/README.md

 Adjust these settings based on your target website and environment for optimal results.

-You can also bypass the captcha using the ```-captcha``` parameter at the end of the URL, the browser window will popup, complete the capatcha and go back to your terminal window, Press enter and the bot will complete it's task.
+You can also bypass the captcha using the ```-captcha``` parameter at the end of the URL.
+The browser window will pop up, complete the captcha, and go back to your terminal window.
+Press enter and the bot will complete its task.

 ## 🤝 Contributing